aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

 # Stretch with cilium with calico CNI on K8s
-This doc outlines how to install stretch with cilium when there are three kubernetes clusters with calico CNI installed
+This page outlines the steps required to install and configure Cilium for stretch clusters using Calico as the CNI across three Kubernetes clusters.

 ### Prerequisites
-- The Loadbalancer address should be available for cilium api-mesh server
+- A LoadBalancer address must be available for the Cilium API mesh server.
-- Calico CNI is required for this setup
+- Calico CNI should be installed on all clusters.
 - Non conflicting IP space.

-## Installing Cilium
+## Step 1: Install Cilium on the First Cluster

-First install cilium on cluster1
 ```bash
 cilium install --set cluster.name=cluster1 --set cluster.id=1 --context kubernetes-admin@stretch-calico-1
 ```

-Now we can copy the cilium ca from this cluster to the other clusters so that mutual tls is achieved between the clusters
+## Step 2: Copy Cilium CA to other Clusters for Mutual TLS
 ```bash
 kubectl --context=kubernetes-admin@stretch-calico-1 get secret -n kube-system cilium-ca -o yaml | \
   kubectl --context=kubernetes-admin@stretch-calico-2 create -f -